Vinsteri/dev-academy-spring-2025-exercise/README.md

 - Backend: FastAPI, SQLAlchemy, Uvicorn.
 - Database: PostgreSQL (provided with the assignment)

-Project has live deployment at [http://dev-academy.westeurope.cloudapp.azure.com/](http://dev-academy.westeurope.cloudapp.azure.com/)
+Project had live deployment (closed).

 Deployment was done using Azure Container registry to Azure VM running docker swarm.
 CI/CD pipeline was implemented using GitHub Actions.
 CI/CD pipeline runs tests automatically and deploys the application with docker stack deploy.